clinyong/dll-link-webpack-plugin/README.md

 $ webpack --config webpack.config.js
 ```

 This will automatically generate the DLL file.
-For more usage, see the [examples](https://github.com/clinyong/dll-link-webpack-plugin/tree/master/examples).
+For more usage, see [examples](https://github.com/clinyong/dll-link-webpack-plugin/tree/master/examples).